 Change the status of the conversation.

-Moving messages
+Moving Messages

 Does a message belong in another conversation?
-Click the three dots to move it to the correct location.
-Then select the correct conversation and confirm with ‘Move’.
+Click on the three dots to move it to the correct location.
+Then select the correct conversation and confirm with 'Move'.

-Add an Internal Note
+Adding an Internal Note

 Getting started: